Pro-Haftar forces pushed back near Libya capital: security source - Journal du Cameroun

 Forces loyal to Libyan strongman Khalifa Haftar were pushed back Friday from a key checkpoint less than 30 kilometres (18 miles) from Tripoli, checking their lightning advance on the capital, a security source said.

-The advance by Haftar’s forces on Thursday, which came as the United Nations prepares to convene a conference later this month on holding delayed elections, prompted visiting UN chief Antonio Guterres to voice his “deep concern”.
+The advance by Haftar’s forces on Thursday, which came as the United Nations prepares to convene a conference later this month on organising delayed elections, prompted UN chief Antonio Guterres to voice his “deep concern”.

+Guterres was in Tripoli for talks with the head of the UN-backed unity government, Fayez al-Sarraj, when the offensive was announced.
+He was due to meet Haftar in eastern Libya later on Friday.

-The UN Security Council was to hold an urgent meeting on the crisis later on Friday as Western governments appealed for restraint.
+The UN Security Council was also to hold an urgent meeting on the crisis as Western governments appealed for restraint.

 Traffic was flowing normally past the checkpoint on Friday morning, an AFP correspondent reported.